 - 2 ounces Jägermeister

-- 6 ounces Red Bull energy drink
+- 4 to 6 ounces Red Bull energy drink

 Gather the ingredients.

 - The amount of Red Bull you end up pouring is going to depend on the size of your glass and how much ice you use.
 You may only need 4 ounces or as much as 6 ounces.

 - The average can of Red Bull is 8.4 ounces, though it's also sold in 12-ounce cans.
 That means you can likely get two drinks out of one can, so go ahead and mix one up for a friend.